khimo/khimo.github.io/bli-guides/_developers-guides/driverDevelopmentGuide.md

 -   **`resource`** is the [resource](#resource-Lua-instance) for which the query is being executed.
 -   **`queryArgs`** is a table containing any arguments for the query (usually empty).

-The function must return a table with the query result data.
+Like `executeCommand`, this function should return as soon as possible.
+If the data is already cached or can be computed immediately, return a table with the result directly.

+#### Synchronous query

 ```lua
     function query(queryName, resource, queryArgs)